Human Performance & Movement Science (HP/HPEX/HPPE)

 An introduction to the principles and methods of epidemiology and their applicability in the field of Athletic Training and Exercise Science.
 Students will examine factors governing health and disease.
 Students will be expected to critically interpret the epidemiologic literature relevant to health professionals and active populations.

-An in-depth discussion of primary mechanisms, physiological mechanisms, the inflammatory process & pathophysiology associated with sport injuries & medical conditions.
+An in-depth discussion of primary mechanisms, physiological mechanisms, inflammatory process & pathophysiology associated with sport injuries & medical conditions.
 Students gain an understanding of the relevant pharmacodynamics, pharmacokinetics & recommended physical activity used in the treatment of conditions associated with health promotion and disease prevention relevant to an active population.

 An introduction to Sports Nutrition, including digestion, absorption, and assimilation of food nutrients; Bioenergetics in training; optimal nutrition for sports and exercise; thermoregulation and fluid balance; body composition, weight control, and disordered eating.